OracularIS/autest/docs/casestudy.md

 ### Overview

 Smart AUtest is an advanced automated testing suite designed to facilitate comprehensive testing with minimal setup.
-This case study focuses on a run set of RF-based tests for the receiving process, specifically aimed at verifying the identification and processing of incoming inventory using the provided Smart AUtest framework.
+This case study focuses on a run set of RF-based tests for the receiving process, specifically aimed at verifying the identification and processing of incoming inventory using the Smart AUtest framework.

 ### Objective

 The objective of this run set is to execute a series of RF-based tests for receiving to simulate the identification and processing of incoming inventory.
 The tests aim to ensure that the system accurately identifies inventory, processes incoming items efficiently, and updates the relevant database tables.
-This includes scenarios where the truck inventory is already identified, supporting ASN processes by returning success if inventory identification is pre-existing.
+This includes scenarios where the truck inventory is already identified, supporting Advanced Shipping Notice (ASN) processes by returning success if inventory identification is pre-existing.

 ### Sample Data Creation

 For inbound testing, we create sample RCVTRK data, using identifiers such as **RCVSMP001**.
+This data includes records in the following tables:

+- **rcvtrk**: Contains information about the trucks and their status.
+- **rcvinv**: Contains information about the inventory received.
+- **rcvlin**: Contains line items related to the received inventory.

-This data includes `rcvtrk`, `rcvinv`, and `rcvlin` records.
-Optionally, inventory data can be included for ASN testing.
+Optionally, inventory data can be included for ASN testing to simulate scenarios where the inventory details are already known before the truck arrives.
+For detailed information on available tests, refer to the [Packaged Tests](./packaged_tests.md) documentation

 ### Run Set Definition